Lazar-Bogdan/medicacasa-frontend/README.md

         -de modificat mesajul la emailjs cand se trimite catre user -de modificat chestii hardcoded ( de ex myDoctor se trimite email hardcoded) -remove axios, use something else that is not a library. (use the normal call);
+            - error on getAllDoctors - to be checked

     - HARDWARE IMPLEMENTATION - ONGOING
         - de testat placa wifi